Blue Devils vs. Golden Eagles: First Round Betting Trends, Record ATS, Home/Road Splits

 Duke vs. Oral Roberts: Betting Trends, Record ATS, Home/Road Splits - First Round

-The No. 5 seed Duke Blue Devils (26-8) are favored (-6.5) to beat the No. 12 seed Oral Roberts Golden Eagles (30-4) in the opening round of the NCAA Tournament on Thursday at Amway Center.
-The matchup begins at 7:10 PM on CBS.
-Here are some insights into this East Region contest for those filling out their brackets.
-The point total for the matchup is set at 145.5.
+The No. 5 seed Duke Blue Devils (26-8) and the No. 12 seed Oral Roberts Golden Eagles (30-4) will meet in the first round of the NCAA Tournament on Thursday at 7:10 PM.
+Duke is favored by 6.5 points in the matchup, which airs on CBS.
+Here's everything you need to know about this 5-12 matchup when filling out your brackets.
+The matchup has a point total of 145.5.

 Duke vs. Oral Roberts Odds & Info